JunHyeok-Navy/nanodegree_data/README.md

 We can use CRISP-DM Method to analyze any data!
 This method can be a pipline of data analysis.
 I hope my skill getting improved to analyze various data even if these are being complicated!

+There are many variables related to price.
+We can analyze those features to predict future target.

+In next version, I wanna use many algorithms to make my own model!

 ## Thanks.